 In \textbf{Neural Sparse Voxel Fields (NSVF)} (July 2020), Liu et al. \cite{nerf2020_NSVF} developed a voxel-based NeRF model that models the scene as a set of radiance fields bounded by voxels.
 Feature representations were obtained by interpolating learnable features stored at voxel vertices, which were then processed by a shared MLP that computed $\sigma$ and $\mathbf{c}$.
 NSVF used a sparse voxel intersection-based point sampling for rays, which was much more efficient than dense sampling or the hierarchical two-step approach of Mildenhall et al. \cite{nerf2020_mildenhall}.
 However, this approach was more memory-intensive due to storing feature vectors on a potentially dense voxel grid.

-\textbf{AutoInt} (Dec 2020) \cite{2021autoint} approximates the volume rendering step.
-By separating the discrete volume rendering equation (\ref{eq:ray_discrete}) piecewise, they developed AutoInt, which trains the MLP $\Phi_\theta$ by training its gradient (grad) networks $\Psi_\theta^i $, which share internal parameters with and are used to reassemble the integral network $\Phi_\theta$.
-This allows for the rendering step to use much fewer samples, resulting in a ten times speed-up over the baseline NeRF with a slight decrease in quality.
+\textbf{AutoInt} (December 2020) \cite{2021autoint} approximated the volume rendering step.
+By separating the discrete volume rendering equation Eq. (\ref{eq:ray_discrete}) piecewise, they developed AutoInt, which trained the MLP $\Phi_\theta$ via its gradient networks $\Psi_\theta^i$.
+These gradient networks shared internal parameters with and were used to reassemble the integral network $\Phi_\theta$.
+This approach allowed the rendering step to use far fewer samples, resulting in a tenfold speed-up over the baseline NeRF with only a slight decrease in quality.

+\textbf{Recursive‑NeRF} (May 2021) \cite{2022recursive} adapts its representational capacity according to local scene complexity.
+The method begins with a lightweight neural network that predicts color, volumetric density, and an uncertainty score for each queried spatial point.
+Points with low uncertainty terminate early.
+Points with high uncertainty are forwarded to deeper sub-networks branching out dynamically, allowing complex areas to be modelled by richer networks while simple regions require less computation.
+This early-exit and branching scheme significantly reduces computation compared to standard NeRF: Representing Scenes as Neural Radiance Fields, while maintaining high visual fidelity across scenes.

+\textbf{Light Field Networks (LFNs)} (June 2021) \cite{2021lfn} presented a novel neural representation that mapped camera rays directly to radiance in 4D light space, bypassing traditional volumetric queries.
+This enabled real-time rendering with significantly reduced memory usage and rendering speed improvements by several orders of magnitude.
+By parameterizing rays using 6D Plücker coordinates, LFNs supported continuous 360° scene representation and encoded both appearance and geometry, from which sparse depth maps could be analytically derived.
+Although lacking inherent multi-view consistency, LFNs addressed this via a meta-learning framework that enabled light field reconstruction from sparse 2D inputs.

-\textbf{Deterministic Integration for Volume Rendering (DIVeR)} \cite{2022DIVeR} (November 2021) took inspiration from NSVF \cite{nerf2020_NSVF}, also jointly optimizing a feature voxel grid and a decoder MLP while performing sparsity regularization and voxel culling.
-However, they innovated on the volume rendering, using a technique unlike NeRF methods.
-DIVeR performed deterministic ray sampling on the voxel grid which produced an integrated feature for each ray interval (defined by the intersection of the ray with a particular voxel), which was decoded by an MLP to produce density and color of the ray interval.
-This essentially reversed the usual order between volume sampling and MLP evaluation.
-The DIVeR outperformed methods such as PlenOctrees \cite{nerf2021_plenoctrees}, FastNeRF \cite{2021fastNerf} and KiloNeRF \cite{nerf2021_kilonerf} in terms of quality, at comparable a rendering speed.
+\textbf{Deterministic Integration for Volume Rendering (DIVeR)} (November 2021) \cite{2022DIVeR} took inspiration from NSVF \cite{nerf2020_NSVF} by jointly optimizing a feature voxel grid and a decoder MLP while applying sparsity regularization and voxel culling.
+However, they innovated the volume rendering process by performing deterministic ray sampling on the voxel grid, which produced an integrated feature for each ray interval—defined by the intersection of the ray with a specific voxel.
+This feature was then decoded by an MLP to produce the density and color of the ray interval, effectively reversing the usual order of volume sampling and MLP evaluation found in NeRF methods.
+The DIVeR outperformed methods such as PlenOctrees \cite{nerf2021_plenoctrees}, FastNeRF \cite{2021fastNerf}, and KiloNeRF \cite{nerf2021_kilonerf} in terms of quality, at a comparable rendering speed.